FultonBrowne/fksh/README.md

 to build on any UNIX or UNIX like system run `make build`. to build and run execute `make run`.
 To install run `make install` as root

+## I nead help!!!
+check out the wiki or post an issue